youchainhq/you-solidity/docs/frequently-asked-questions.rst

 No, a function call from one contract to another does not create its own transaction, you have to look in the overall transaction.
-This is also the reason why several block explorer do not show Ether sent between contracts correctly.
+This is also the reason why several block explorer do not show You sent between contracts correctly.

 What is the ``memory`` keyword?
 What does it do?
 ================================================